the Insight Body: 100-hour Advanced Education for Yoga Teachers (Module 1)

 - Supportive techniques in myofascial release, breath-work/pranayama, kriya and meditation from the perspective of science-based evidence, functionality and regulation of nervous system.

 - Discussion of consent, ethics, and power dynamics in the classroom.
 Consent cards will be used in every classroom.

 - Discussion of philosophical concepts in the context of social engagement and community integrity.

 The Faculty (find detailed bios below)

-Maria Pountou - asana, sequencing, vinyasa, strength-based methods, myofascial release, joint mobility, anatomy, therapeutic approaches and applications, teaching yoga for athletes.
+Asana, sequencing, vinyasa, strength-based methods, myofascial release, joint mobility, embodied anatomy, therapeutic approaches and applications.

 The Saturday morning sessions will be held at MI-YA yoga, Stockerstrasse 58, in 8002 Zurich